ivan-schaefer/EKS_terragrunt/README.md

 - 🔁 **Modular Design** – Reusable Terraform modules for EKS, VPC, IAM, etc.
 - 🌍 **Multi-environment & Multi-account** – Structured per environment (dev/prod) and AWS account
 - ☸️ **EKS Cluster Bootstrapping** – Includes setup for core components via Helm and ArgoCD
-- ☁️ **Integrated Monitoring** – Prometheus, Loki, and OpenTelemetry installed and connected to Grafana Cloud
+- ☁️ **Integrated Monitoring** – Prometheus installed and connected to Grafana Cloud
 - 🔐 **Secure CI/CD** – GitHub Actions with OIDC-based IAM authentication (no long-lived secrets)

 ## 🔄 GitOps with ArgoCD

 The EKS cluster is integrated with [ArgoCD](https://argo-cd.readthedocs.io/) for GitOps-based deployment.
-After bootstrapping the cluster, ArgoCD is deployed via Helm and synchronized with the applications defined in:
+After bootstrapping the cluster, ArgoCD is deployed via Helm, all you need is to create an application for ArgoCD

 ## ⚙️ CI/CD with GitHub Actions